 Manual plungers come in two designs, one features a standard dome button and the other features a threaded plunger button.
 Syringes smaller than 1 mL have a stainless steel plunger for syringes, as shown in the picture on the left.
-Manual plungers 1 mL and larger are coated with PTFE and come with a threaded hole that allows them to be mounted into automated syringe pumps, which is demonstrated by the image on the right.
+Manual plungers 1 mL and larger are coated with PTFE and come with a threaded hole that allows them to be mounted into automated syringe pumps, which is demonstrated by the image on the left.

 This plunger is used for syringes 500 µL and smaller intended for use in an automated syringe pump.
 A special plunger button protects the delicate plunger wire by stopping the pump at the zero line before damaging the tip.
 The stop also provides a 6-32 threaded hole that is used to mount the plunger into the syringe drive.